-B&B GRECO HOME– 9.8/10- beautiful bright room in an accommodation that also offers a common terrace, continental breakfast, and only 950 meters to the beach is included, private parking is also available.
+B&B GRECO HOME– 9.8/10- beautiful bright room in an accommodation that also offers a common terrace, and continental breakfast, and only 950 meters to the beach is included, private parking is also available.
 112 EUR/ 120 USD per night.Click HERE for more info, availability, and booking.

 Villa Le Terrace Charming Rooms- 9.5/10- situated outside the busy Taormina historic center Villa Le Terrace features a fantastic terrace with mount Etna views.
 Rooms also have balconies with a fantastic panorama.
 160 EUR/ 170 USD per night.
-Click HERE for more info, availability and booking.
+Click HERE for more info, availability, and booking.

 DAY 16: Catania (flight day)